vuejs/governance/FAQ.md

     First, Vue provides a cleaner syntax in getting and setting VM properties.

     On a higher level, Vue differs from Knockout in that Vue's component system encourages you to take a top-down, structure first, declarative design strategy, instead of imperatively build up ViewModels from bottom up.
 In Vue the source data are plain, logic-less objects (ones that you can directly JSON.stringify and throw into a post request), and the ViewModel simply proxies access to that data on itself.
 A Vue VM instance always connects raw data to a corresponding DOM element.
 In Knockout, the ViewModel essentially **is** the data and the line between Model and ViewModel is pretty blurry.
-Due to the lack of differentiation between view logic and data logic, Knockout ViewModels can easily get convoluted.
+This lack of differentiation makes Knockout more flexible, but also much more likely to result in convoluted ViewModels.

 - **What makes Vue.js different from React.js?**